Bennett Smith Solicitors is acknowledged to be one of North Wales and Chester’s leading specialist Family Law firms.

-Our lawyers will provide legal advice on all aspects of the administration of estates when someone dies.
-There are a number of important tasks that need to be completed and our lawyers can guide you, whether there is a valid Will or an intestate estate, on what to do or if required deal with the entire estate on the client’s behalf.
+Our solicitors will provide legal advice on all aspects of the administration of Estates when someone dies.
+There are a number of important tasks that need to be completed and our solicitors can guide you, whether there is a valid Will or an intestate Estate, on what to do or if required deal with the entire Estate on the client’s behalf.

 Your probate will be carried out by our team of specialists with many years of collective experience in delivering high quality work, efficiently and cost effectively.